HMS Jervis Bay: Bermuda

 Now, that is a tremendous decision to take when you are faced with overwhelming odds, but I know that in Captain Fegen's case there were no second thoughts.
 He had been brought up by his training of nearly forty years in His Majesty's Navy and by tradition to believe that the duty of an escort of a convoy is to protect that convoy at all costs.
 This he did.
 He was posthumously awarded the Victoria Cross, the highest award for bravery which His Majesty the King can award.

 A small ceremony is held before the monument every Remembrance Day (following the larger parade in front of the Cenotaph commemorating all of the territory's dead of the two world wars) in which personnel from the Royal Navy, the Royal Naval Association, and the Sea Cadet Corps take part.

 Canada

 There is a monument to Captain Fegen and the crew of Jervis Bay at Ross Memorial Park in Saint John, New Brunswick, Canada.
 This is the port where she was refitted for war service in the summer of 1940.

 In early 1941, the city of Owen Sound, Ontario dedicated the HMS Jervis Bay Park as a permanent memorial to the ship and to Stoker A.M.
-"Jimmy" Johnson, RCNR, a resident of the city who was a casualty of the sinking of the Jervis Bay.
+"Jimmy" Johnson, RCNR, a resident of the city who was a casualty of the sinking of Jervis Bay.

+In the Lakeside Heights Area of the City of Pointe-Claire in Quebec, built for the WWII veterans and where the streets are named upon war locations, events, etc., there is a Jervis Bay Avenue.